 At Wales High School we promote the highest standards and expect all students to respond positively to meet these expectations.

 These expectations extend beyond the school site and all students are expected to maintain excellent standards of conduct on their way to and from school and when identifiable as a member of the school whilst in the local community.

 The links to the side highlight some of the code of conduct for students.

 All Wales High School students are expected to:

 - Be polite and show consideration for others.

 - Take responsibility for their own actions.

-- Treat other students and staff fairly and with respect.
+- Treat other students and staff fairly.

 - Value the school environment and its routines.